angelleye/paypal-woocommerce/readme.txt

 = 1.4.7.3 - 02.09.2018 =
 * Tweak - Adjustments to Braintree Kount Custom functionality. ([#989](https://github.com/angelleye/paypal-woocommerce/issues/989)) ([#990](https://github.com/angelleye/paypal-woocommerce/issues/990))
+* Tweak - Adjustments to API calls with PayPal and WooCommerce to improve overall performance and load times. ([#991](https://github.com/angelleye/paypal-woocommerce/issues/991))
 * Fix - Resolves a problem with commas being used as decimal in some payment requests. ([#985](https://github.com/angelleye/paypal-woocommerce/issues/985))
 * Fix - Resolves rounding issues that can occur in PayFlow gateway. ([#987](https://github.com/angelleye/paypal-woocommerce/issues/987))
 * Fix - Resolves an issue with "missing token" in some PayPal Pro requests. ([#993](https://github.com/angelleye/paypal-woocommerce/issues/993))